 - Obtaining certification in CPR (cardiopulmonary resuscitation)

-- Finding a post-secondary school or other institution that offers a formal EMT-Basic training program that meets or exceeds the standards of the National Standard Curriculum
+- Finding an EMT school near you that offers a formal EMT-Basic training program that meets or exceeds the standards of the National Standard Curriculum

 - Successfully completing your formal training, which is generally about 120 to 150 hours

 - Obtaining licensure in your state, which usually involves passing the NREMT's national basic certification exam

 - Getting additional training (usually about 8 hours) and licensure for ambulance driving if that is something you want to be able to do

 Here are some other points to keep in mind: